kdaily/aws-cli/proposals/pr-contrib-guide.md

 estimate the impact of the issue on the community.

 We intend for issues to be a way to improve contributor confidence in both their contributions and the overall process.
+Draft pull requests can be used to demonstrate a potential implementation and get community feedback or interest, but they may not be reviewed by the maintainers.
 If a user does open a pull request without an issue, we will use the opportunity to educate them about our process, and when necessary assist them in opening an issue.

 ### Q. Why would we re-prioritize contributions for review instead of taking them first in, first out?